nangalialab/CML/README.md

 Rscript run_all.R
 ```

-Previously generated versions of the plots and tables are in figures/v1 and export/v1
+Previously generated versions of the plots, tables and markdown HTMLs are in figures/v1 and export/v1 and mixedmodels/v1

+The above takes about 6 hours to run on a 4 core CPU (Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz).
+The code has been tested on mac0S Sequoia and Ubuntu Jammy.